 The NSS (National Student Survey) 2020 figures show that the majority of our courses received a 90% or above for student satisfaction.
 So if you're looking to study somewhere that makes you feel fullfilled, empowered and satisfied, we might be right for you.

 2. State-of-the-art facilities

-We’ve recently invested £41 million in our existing £30 million City South Campus in Edgbaston to provide state-of-the-art learning facilities for all Health, Education and Life Science courses.
+We’ve invested an extra £41 million in our £30 million City South Campus in Edgbaston to provide state-of-the-art learning facilities for all Health, Education and Life Science courses.

 The learning space and equipment is extremely advanced, including specialist laboratories, fitness suite, immersive classrooms and Simulation Manikins that allow you to practice real-life skills before going out on placement and into the work place.